Mary Baldwin University: Institutional partnerships

-The Virginia Women's Institute for Leadership (VWIL)
+Virginia Women's Institute for Leadership (VWIL)

-Founded in 1995 by request of the Commonwealth of Virginia, VWIL (pronounced "vee-will") is an all-female cadet corps and four-year program preparing participants for both military and civilian leadership through academics, fitness, military training, practical experiences and co-circular activities.
+Founded in 1995 by request of the Commonwealth of Virginia, VWIL (pronounced "vee-will") is an all-female cadet corps and four-year program preparing participants for both military and civilian leadership through academics, fitness, military training, practical experiences and co-curricular activities.
 Cadets also participate in co-educational ROTC training.
 Commandant of the corps of cadets is Brig.
 Gen. Teresa "Terry" A. H. Djuric (USAF, Retired).

 Program for the Exceptionally Gifted

-The Program for the Exceptionally Gifted (PEG) at Mary Baldwin University is an early entrance college program for girls who have completed 7th-10th grade and have not yet completed, or in some cases not yet started, high school.
-The program was founded in 1985 with a class of 11 students and now enrolls approximately 30 new students each year.
+The Program for the Exceptionally Gifted (PEG) at Mary Baldwin University is an early entrance college program for girls who have completed 6th-10th grade and have not yet completed, or in some cases not yet started, high school.
+Critically, the program accepts young women between the ages of 12 and 16.
+Applicants of later ages are encouraged to apply for early admission instead.
+The program was founded in 1985 with a class of 11 students and now enrolls up to 30 new students each year.
+Early success of the program was greatly boosted by the women-only residential campus, which eased parental concerns, as well as exceptionally strong participation and attention by faculty in providing extra challenges and opportunities to the gifted students.
 Participants ("PEGs") reside in a PEG-specific dorm building named for past president Cynthia Tyson, but attend classes with traditional-age students with the exception of a mandatory, PEG specific, introductory philosophy course named "Knowing the Self" (Phil 112).
 PEGs typically earn a bachelor's degree in the normal four years.